Particular/docs.particular.net/nservicebus/sagas/saga-not-found.md

 It's not always obvious when saga state does or does not exist.
 Most often the cause is due to race conditions.

-Note: Expect out-of-order delivery if the message flow allows it and expect more-than-once processing.
+Note: Expect out-of-order delivery of messages and expect more-than-once processing.

 ### Out of order